-The Temperature sensor KNX T-UP basic measures the room temperature.
+The Temperature sensor KNX T-B-UP measures the room temperature.
 Via the bus, the sensor receives an external measuring value and processes it to an overall temperature (composite result) together with its own data.
+The KNX T-B-UP features two buttons that may be used to modify the room temperature (nominal temperature), to switch between the operating modes or as freely programmable bus buttons.

-The KNX T-UP basic provides three switched outputs whose threshold values can be adjusted.
+The KNX T-B-UP provides three switched outputs whose threshold values can be adjusted.
 Switched outputs and other communication objects may be linked via AND and OR logic gates.
 In addition, an integrated control variable comparator compares and outputs variables that were received via communication objects.
 The sensor features a PI control for heating and cooling.

+The integrated display shows own value as well as data received via the bus (e.g. date, time of day).
 The housing is supplemented with a frame of the switch series used in buildings, and thus fits seamlessly into the interior fittings.